jonastheis/glitch/week2/README.md

 > In all of our measurement, all four pairs of counters always had the same number of requests/misses.
 This led us to conclude that they --somehow-- are acting in parallel with an embedded synchrony.
 This conclusion is also used for the UCHE cache size prediction.

-@TODO:
-For more detailed information, refer to the [vertex shader code]().
+For more detailed information, refer to the [vertex shader code, ll:30-43](./gpu-cache/shaders/tr.vs).

 #### UCHE (L2) cache size

 The UCHE cache counters are slightly more subtle and the direct hit/miss values are not readily available.
-After some preliminary experiment, fetching consecutive texels with different strides, the combination of the following counter was identified to be the most informative:
+After some preliminary experiments, fetching consecutive texels with different strides, the combination of the following counter was identified to be the most informative:

 ```
 group[9] = TP